ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   would like the complex tooling configurations you most often need to be maintained separately and shared among projects.

-Mixins allow you to merge modifications to your project configuration just after the base project file is loaded.
+Mixins allow you to merge configuration with your project configuration just after the base project file is loaded.
 The merge is so low-level and generic that you can, in fact, load an empty base configuration and merge in entire project configurations through mixins.